 - Shakiness when alcohol is unavailable

-Tip #3 – Don’t Become Codependent and Stop Enabling Their Behavior
+3. Don’t Be Codependent and Stop Enabling Unwanted Behavior

-Almost invariably, the people around alcoholics become codependent—they change their lives to fit around the alcoholic’s.
-They neglect their own responsibilities and well-being to take care of, cover for, and clean up after the alcoholic.
-In a way they become just as sick as the alcoholic.
-This misguided support also allows the alcoholic’s disease to worsen.
+Almost invariably, the people around alcoholics become codependent—they change their lives to fit around the alcoholic.
+They neglect their responsibilities and well-being to care for, cover for, and clean up after the alcoholic.
+In a way, they become just as sick as the alcoholic.
 When an alcoholic has someone helping to protect them from the consequences of their actions, there is nothing to motivate them to seek help.
-If this is you…STOP.
-You are doing both you and the other person a disservice.
-Go to counseling if you need to.
-If your life has been negatively affected by alcohol, you could even get much-needed support from12-Step fellowship groups such as Al-Anon.

-An intervention is when those closest to the alcoholic come together and have a pointed conversation—a caring confrontation—intended at compelling the alcoholic into seeking the best alcohol treatment center.
-Each person in attendance plainly states how the alcoholic’s drinking has negatively affected THEIR lives.
-Boundaries are established and the alcoholic is informed about what consequences will occur if they reject the offer of help.
-Because of the emotions involved, it is best to have a professional interventionist directing the process.
-When conducted properly, interventions are extremely effective –an estimated 90% of confront substance abusers seek treatment.
+An intervention is when those closest to the alcoholic come together and have a pointed conversation—a caring confrontation—intended to compel the alcoholic to seek help from an alcohol treatment center.
+Each person in attendance plainly states how the alcoholic’s drinking has negatively affected their life.
+Boundaries are established, and the alcoholic is informed about what consequences will occur if they reject the offer of help.

-When a person is in successful recovery, they will make several lifestyle changes to support their sobriety.
-They will not be able to go to the same places or act in the same ways as they did before.
+When a person is in successful recovery, they will make several lifestyle changes to support sobriety.
+They will not be able to go to the same places or act in the same ways.
 You can help make the transition easier in numerous ways:

-- Stand by them – Offer them your continued companionship and support.
+- Offer them your continued companionship and support

-- Invite them out for sober activities – movies, dinner, coffee, etc.
+- Invite them out for sober activities like movies, dinner, or coffee